Glimmerina/rustbook-tutorials/Chapter-19/note.md

 I was watching a video earlier on memory leaks.
 I didn't really know what they were before, but they seem very frustrating for everyone involved.
 I'm now very grateful that Rust is so memory safe.
 I mean, I've already triggered a Stack Overflow in the Chapter 2 content, but I've yet to cause a Memory Leak so Rust is clearly trying to keep my code clean!

 Still, just one more day and then I can get cuddled up with blankets, a pumpkin spice latte and my IDE.
 Cosy coding vibes!

+Day 7:

+The last day SURVIVED!
+A very early start, a day spent in constant motion and the soles of my feet are now very, very sore.
+I don't want to know the number of steps, or miles I've put into my boots this week.
+But I did it.
+I survived it.
+It's over.

+I am so, so tired.
+I nearly fell asleep on my sofa when I finally sat down today.
+But it's okay.
+Tonight I can sleep, and tomorrow i can code.
+Crab, I return myself unto thy clawed embrace (V)(;,,;)(V)